mdn/content/files/en-us/web/css/overflow/index.md

 - `scroll`
   - : Overflow content is clipped at the element's padding box, and overflow content can be scrolled into view using scroll bars.
 User agents always display scroll bars in both horizontal and vertical directions, whether or not any content is overflowing or clipped.
 The use of this keyword, therefore, can prevent scroll bars from appearing and disappearing as content changes.
 Printers may still print overflowing content.
 The element box is a scroll container.
 - `auto`
-  - : Similar to `scroll`, overflow content is clipped at the element's padding box, and overflow content can be scrolled into view.
+  - : Overflow content is clipped at the element's padding box, and overflow content can be scrolled into view.
 Unlike `scroll`, user agents display scroll bars _only if_ the content is overflowing and hide scroll bars by default.
 If content fits inside the element's padding box, it looks the same as with `visible` but still establishes a new formatting context.
 The element box is a scroll container.

 > **Note:** The keyword value `overlay` is a legacy value alias for `auto`.
 With `overlay`, the scroll bars are drawn on top of the content instead of taking up space.